Malpractice Insurance for Orthopedic Surgeons

 • Defense and indemnity for allegations of wrong-site surgery, surgical site infection (SSI), nerve injury, vascular injury, malalignment, non-union, hardware failure, or DVT/PE management.

-• License board and peer review defense; regulatory defense options for billing audits and CMS/Joint Commission inquiries.
+• License board and peer review defense — regulatory defense options for billing audits and CMS/Joint Commission inquiries.

-• Available as claims-made (with tail/prior-acts) or occurrence (where offered).
+• Claims-made (with tail/prior-acts) or occurrence where offered.
 Standard limits up to $1,000,000 per claim / $3,000,000 aggregate; higher via excess.

-General Liability Insurance
+General Liability

-• Personal & advertising injury (defamation, disparagement).
+• Personal & advertising injury — defamation, disparagement.

 • Medical payments and defense outside limits available on many forms.